Tag Archives: learning disabilities

 At seven, I hadn’t known the difference between piano and organ lessons.
 My music teacher taught both after all yet, the piano sat front and center of his tiny parlor while the organ was deliberately tucked into the corner.
 Not until I was swallowed by the darkness of the car did my mother scold me for playing the piano.

-I had thought that I had broken the rules or that I had done something dreadfully wrong to embarrass my mother so.
+I thought I had broken the rules, or that I had done something dreadfully wrong to embarrass my mother so.
 By playing the piano at my intended organ lesson, I had betrayed my mother.
 So, she had put an end to my organ lessons.
 This should have made me happy.
 After all, it was what I had wanted.
 Was it not?

 Music lessons were just another sharp piece of my childhood.